AdminTurnedDevOps/DevOps-The-Hard-Way-AWS/Terraform-Static-Code-Analysis/1-Checkov-For-Terraform.md

 An example of this would be:
 `checkov --directory DevOps-The-Hard-Way-AWS/Terraform-AWS-Services-Creation/ECR`

 You'll then see what tests have passed, what tests have failed, and what you can do to remediate the issues.
+You can either view the results on the terminal or from the UI.